ThatTimothy/wally-registry-builder/README.md

 To use the frontend, you will need to install [node](https://nodejs.org/).

+First, set the `WALLY_API_URL` environment variable to the url for the backend you just setup.

 To build the frontend, navigate to the `wally-registry-frontend` folder and run:

 ```bash